driesvints/vat-calculator/README.md

 </head>
 ```

-By default, the VAT Calculator JS script is looking for a form with the ID `payment-form`.
+By default, the VatCalculator JS script is looking for a form with the ID `payment-form`.
 This form needs a `data-amount` attribute specifying the amount to use for the tax calculation in **cents** (just like Stripe uses it).

 So your form should look like this, when you would calculate the taxes for 24.99 €